-We intend to appoint to serve as the transfer agent and registrar for the common stock.
+We intend to appoint National City Bank to serve as the transfer agent and registrar for the common stock and as rights agent for the rights.

 SHARES ELIGIBLE FOR FUTURE SALE

 Sales of Restricted Shares

 Upon the completion of this offering, we will have shares of our common stock outstanding.
 Of these shares, the shares of our common stock sold in this offering will be freely tradeable by persons other than our affiliates, as that term is defined in Rule 144 under the Securities Act of 1933, without restriction or further registration under the Securities Act of 1933.